 Learn how VR wearables in training programs improve safety, efficiency, and confidence while reducing errors, costs, and training time.

-When it comes to virtual reality, VR training has become big business.
+When it comes to virtual reality, VR training has become a big business.
 Nielsen’s SuperData research estimates that over 70% of companies that have adopted VR are using it for training purposes.

 IDC surveyed companies that use VR training tools and they agreed on the key benefits, including: